-The carrying amounts of the Company's long-lived assets, including property and equipment, capitalized internal-use software, intangible assets and deferred contract costs are reviewed for impairment whenever events or changes in circumstances indicate that the carrying value of these assets may not be recoverable or that the useful lives are shorter than originally estimated.
+The carrying amounts of the Company's long-lived assets, including property and equipment, capitalized internal-use software, intangible assets, right of use assets and deferred contract costs are reviewed for impairment whenever events or changes in circumstances indicate that the carrying value of these assets may not be recoverable or that the useful lives are shorter than originally estimated.
 Recoverability of assets to be held and used is measured by comparing the carrying amount of an asset to future undiscounted cash flows the asset is expected to generate over its remaining life.
 If this review indicates that the carrying amount of long-lived assets is not recoverable, the carrying amount of those assets is reduced to fair value.
 If the useful life is shorter than originally estimated, the Company amortizes the remaining carrying value over the shorter useful life.
-There were no such impairments for the years ended December 31, 2020, 2021 and 2022.
+There were no such impairments for the years ended December 31, 2021, 2022 and 2023.